Agent Setup

 • Agent context current.
 AGENTS.md references .fragments/agent-context.md, which exists and was generated against your current preset.

-• Validation available. .mcp.json has a hosted fragments entry so agents can call lint/file and findings/for_file mid-edit.
+• Validation available. .mcp.json has a hosted fragments entry so agents can call design_system/conform and design_system/prove_compliant mid-edit.

 • CI mirrors local.
 A workflow exists and runs the same engine you run locally, against the same preset.